El Camino Day 16

 Photo curtesy of Ron, me up ahead

-We then hit the centre of Burgos.
-One of the locals directed us down this road as if we were to follow the Camino arrows it would’ve wound us around town.
+One of the locals directed us down the road above as if we were to follow the Camino arrows it would’ve wound us around town.
 This was the direct option.

 The Arch of Santa Maria, the main gate into the city during the 14th Century